Pradeep-png93/32Bit_ALU/README.md

 After elaboration the file will come under snapshot.
 Select the test bench and simulate it.
 ![Screenshot 2025-04-28 215843](https://github.com/user-attachments/assets/144207a6-801f-4a5c-8de4-c4d5c775e45c)

-## Fig 8: Elaboration Launch Option
+## Fig 7:  Design Browser window for simulation

 ## Step 3: Simulation: